What costs are involved with buying a home?

 Get a savings account

 Next, find an account so you can reach your savings goal sooner.
 You might be after an account that rewards you with bonus interest each month.
 On the other hand, perhaps you’d prefer a fixed term deposit.
 We have many different accounts that can help you save for your new home.

 Once you know your affordability, deposit, and have a savings plan, you’ll need to research home loans.
 We have various loans with many features, including offset or redraw, variable or fixed rate, or perhaps a flexible line of credit.

 We know with so many options available that choosing a home loan can be daunting.
 When the time comes, don’t feel like you have to do it on your own.
-Call us on 13 84 69 or visit your local branch or make an appointment with a mobile banker.
+Call us on 13 40 83, visit your local branch or make an appointment with a mobile banker.